Exporting to Panama

 Regulatory framework

 Panama has been working for a decade to create a business-friendly regulatory framework.
-This includes legal and tax incentives to attract further investments as it continues to expand its transport and logistics hubs.
+This includes legal and tax incentives to attract further investment as it continues to expand its transport and logistics hubs.
+Two laws give incentives for foreign companies looking to set operations in Panama.
+One is the Special Regime Law for the Establishment and Operation of Multinational Companies Related to Manufacturing (EMMA).
+The other is the Special Regime for the Establishment and Operation of Multinational Company Headquarters (SEM).

 -

-The government has launched a new and ambitious agenda with Energetic Transition 2020 to 2030, establishing new measures and a public policy aimed push for sustainability and a greener economy.
-The plans involve making the electrical mix dominated by renewables, becoming an energy hub for the region, and promoting electrical mobility.
+The government has launched a new and ambitious agenda with Energetic Transition 2020 to 2030, establishing new measures and a public policy push for sustainability and a greener economy.
+The plans involve increasing the share of renewables in the electrical mix, becoming an energy hub for the region and promoting electrical mobility.

 Renewable energy